A Home Away From Home

 - Full breakfast

 - Laundry facilities

 - Free parking

 - Outdoor pool and hot tub

-The Best Western is also conveniently close to multiple options for shopping, dining and transportation – all while allowing families to stay near for support of their loved ones.
+The Fairfield Inn is also conveniently close to multiple options for shopping, dining and transportation – all while allowing families to stay near for support of their loved ones.

 Best of all, accommodations through Zafia’s Family House are offered on a flexible cost structure.
-A nominal fee of $20 per day is suggested, while Zafia’s Family House contributes the balance of costs through its generous donors and all-volunteer staff.
+A nominal fee is suggested during check in, while Zafia’s Family House contributes the balance of costs through its generous donors and all-volunteer staff.
 But no family is turned away for inability to pay, and they are welcome to stay for as long as 14 days while their family member receives care.

-Through generous terms offered by the Heritage Hotel Group and the ongoing support of concerned local businesses and citizens, this vital resource is available to be just what Zafia hoped – a place for families to stay close while someone they love receives medical care.
+Through generous terms offered by the Fairfield Inn (Marriott) and the ongoing support of concerned local businesses and citizens, this vital resource is available to be just what Zafia hoped – a place for families to stay close while someone they love receives medical care.